 "Quickbuy" trades and buyouts (B/O) do not count towards evidence.
 Quickbuyers do not look for a specific item in particular.
-Buyout prices are set by the seller and therefore do not reflect the actual price of the item.
+Buyout values are often unmet, and in most circumstances do not reflect the perceived value of the item.

 Compile all your evidence and decide on a reasonable range.
 Be sure to add the trade posts which support your new price range to the comments box of your price suggestion.
 Add in a brief summary or conclusion if you like.
 Submissions and comments on votes support BBCode, so take the time to make your suggestion look good if you need to list dozens of links that make up your evidence.